 Address: 4703 N 44th St, Lincoln, NE 68504

-If you’ve ever watched archery in Disney’s Brave or in the Olympics and thought, “Wow, that’s cool.
+If you’ve ever watched archery in Disney’s Brave or the Olympics and thought, “Wow, that’s cool.
 I’d love to learn that!”
 Nebraska Outdoor has you covered.
 Getting comfortable with a bow and arrow takes time, as does getting a feel for a firearm.
-Whether you’re trying to learn a new skill or learn more about self-defense, there’s a range or class for you.
+Whether you’re trying to learn a new skill or more about self-defense, there’s a range or class for you.

 That includes junior Olympic archery instruction.
 There’s plenty to learn and all the professionals around to assist.
 Stretch a bow at Nebraska Outdoor Education Center every day, minus Wednesday, from 12 until 8 pm.